lia-mason/AWSomeBuilder/README.md

 ## Deployment

-Run this command from the root folder of this project.
+Run this command from the root directory of this project.

 `cfn-cli stack deploy`